rbontekoe/BAWJ/docs/src/chapter2.md

 - Activity 2.2 - Create the Accounts module.
 - Activity 2.3 - Create a Repository on GitHub.

-We use the `Onion Architecture` to define a model which consists of the layers Domain, API, and Infrastructure.
+We use the `Onion Architecture` to define a model that consists of the layers Domain, API, and Infrastructure.
 The layers are declared as sub-modules.
-See also [Domain-driven Design](../chapter2/#Domain-driven-design-1) in section 2 `Accounts Receivable` chapter 7 `The design`.
+See also [Domain-driven Design](../chapter7/index.html#Domain-driven-design-1) in section 2 `Accounts Receivable` of chapter 7 `The design`.

 #### The Domain layer
 The domain has the objects Person, Address, and AddressType.

 #### The API layer
 The API has the function `create`.
-It can be used for creating persons and the addresses.
+It can be used for creating persons and addresses.

 #### The Infrastructure layer
-The Infrastructure has the functions `save` and `retrieve,` to save and retrieve persons.
+Infrastructure has the functions `save` and `retrieve` to save and retrieve persons.

 ## Activity 3.1 - Setup the Development Environment

-#### Prerequisites
-- Ubuntu 20.04.

-In this activity you will create the development environment.
+In this activity, you will create a development environment.
 - Install Julia.
 - Install Atom.
 - Install Juno.
 - Add the Julia package PkgTemplates.

+#### Prerequisites
+- Ubuntu 20.04.

 | Step | Action | Comment |
 | :--- | :--- | :--- |